The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 Absorption efficiency decreases for several key vitamins and minerals

-Cellular utilization of micronutrients often requires higher circulating levels
+Cellular utilisation of micronutrients often requires higher circulating levels

 Micronutrient interactions become more complex and impactful